mariovagomarzal/dotbot-brew/README.md

 options are prioritized over the globals of the directive, and the globals of the directive over the globals of the plugin.

+The specific options of each directive will be described in the following subsections.

 ### The `install-brew` directive

 The `install-brew` directive is used to install Homebrew in your machine if